rawandradi/QuoteFilter/README.md

 1. Clone or download this repository.
 2. Open `index.html` in any web browser.
-3. Type in the search box to filter quotes dynamically.
+3. Type in the search box to filter quotes.